Skparab1/Skparab1/README.md

     - In late March 2021, Encryption code Pro was announced, and it is set to be released in mid summer 2020.
     - In early May 2021, an Encryption code Video will be released.
   - Created game codes that can be played in a single user interface
-    - Check out my @game-codes and @dino-game repositories
+    - Check out my game-codes and dino-game repositories
 ### Things I'm working on right now
   - Encryption code
     - Encryption code video: I'm working on a video for Encryption and animations for it.
 The video will be released in Early may 2021.